bengarrett/RetroTxt/docs/src/index.md

     ### Linting with Firefox

-    Mozilla's web-ext tool can be used to analyse the source code for any syntax or logic errors.
+    Mozilla's web-ext tool can be used to analyze the source code for any syntax or logic errors.

     ```bash title="Linting the source code"
     cp ext/json/manifest_firefox.json ext/manifest.json